 If your carpet appears dirty or out of date, replace it!
 Old carpets can have mildew, bad smells, and generally, make a nice home appear drab if they’re out of date.
 In a recent New York Times article, interior designer Jennifer Flanders explains the importance of replacing the carpet: “I’ve done multimillion-dollar apartments with wall-to-wall carpeting in the bedroom,” she said.
 “I think it’s much more comfortable.
 It’s warm and inviting.”

 One rule of thumb is to repair things before you replace them.
 This especially applies to keeping things clean and in good working order.
 Investing in maintenance and repairs not only saves you money in the short term but can increase the value of your space overall.
 Many brokers say the homes that get the most attention are the ones in the best shape.
 Renters want ease, not the burden of calling on landlords constantly for repairs.
 You may find our essential home maintenance checklist helpful!

 In conclusion, not all renovations are created equal.
 It’s important to prioritize those with the highest yield.
 All homes have different needs.
 Owners with multiple properties will want to take into account the unique needs of their properties based on specific locations.

 If you’re a homeowner who prefers to hand over interior decorating and renovations to an industry specialist, Blueground takes over unfurnished apartments as a primary tenant.
+Blueground works with its landlords to repair items as part of the initial works maintenance to ensure you have a best-in-class rental.
 Once furnished and updated, Blueground takes care of renting the space out to business executives in Dubai who are looking for medium to long-term accommodations.